 There are many types of checksums, but the best checksums are typically cryptographic hash functions.
-Hash functions which have the following properties make great checksums for validating data integrity:
+Hash functions that have the following properties make great checksums for validating data integrity:

-- Deterministic - The hash of the same message will always be the same, no randomness
+- Deterministic - The hash of the same message will always be the same, with no randomness

 - Rare collisions - The likelihood of two different messages creating the same checksum should be astronomically unlikely

 - Small - The result of the hash (AKA the “digest”) should be short - no need to waste a lot of data.

 The SHA-256 hash function is often used to create checksum digests.